-- Eligibility: Current PhD researchers or within 5 years of finishing a PhD, visiting a facility in or run by a SCAR member country, whose research contributes to SCAR's objectives, as embodied in the Science Groups and Scientific Research Programmes.
+- Eligibility: Current PhD researchers or within 5 years of finishing a PhD, visiting a facility in or run by a SCAR member country, whose research contributes to SCAR's objectives as embodied in the Science Groups and Scientific Research Programmes.

 - How to apply

 The Visiting Scholar Awards are directed at researchers and academics whose work contributes to the research objectives of SCAR, offering the opportunity for them to undertake a short-term visit to another SCAR member country to provide training and mentoring.
-Two additional Scholarships will be available in 2019 thanks to support from India and Switezerland.
+Two additional Scholarships are available in 2019 thanks to support from India and Switezerland.

-- Eligibility: The scheme is for any scientists and academics (more than five years after completing their PhD) whose research contributes to SCAR's objectives, as embodied in the Science Groups and Scientific Research Programmes.
+- Eligibility: The scheme is for any scientists and academics (more than five years after completing their PhD), whose research contributes to SCAR's objectives as embodied in the Science Groups and Scientific Research Programmes.

 - How to apply

-SCAR aims to recognize members of the community who have outstanding records of achievement in the areas of Research and Service by awarding SCAR Medals.
+SCAR aims to recognize members of the community who have outstanding records of achievement in the areas of research and service by awarding SCAR Medals.
 Medals are awarded biennially at the SCAR Open Science Conferences.